surajmendhe5573/CRUDify/README.md

 # Django CRUD Project
-A simple django CRUDS project that will help to learn the basic operations on database.
+A simple django CRUD project that will help to learn the basic operations on database.

 ## Setup this Project